WebstaurantStore / Food Service Resources / Food Prep / Types of Cutting Boards

 How Many Cutting Boards Do I Need?

-The number of cutting boards your operation needs varies on the size and scope of your business.
+The number of cutting boards your operation needs varies depending on the size and scope of your business.
 A small establishment that only serves one food item, such as a food truck, should have a minimum of two cutting boards to perform different tasks and prevent cross-contamination.
 On the other hand, large restaurants and catering services with an extensive menu should have at least two sets of color-coded cutting boards and an assortment of specialty cutting boards, like carving boards.
 Having more cutting boards is one way to reduce the potential for cross-contamination in addition to proper care, cleaning, and sanitation.

 Cutting Board Care